 - Transport Internationaux Routiers (TIR) - allows for the movement of goods internationally over one or more frontiers.
 A portion of the journey between the start and end of the TIR operation must be by road.

-The common transit countries are Iceland, Norway, Switzerland, Liechtenstein, Turkey, the Republic of North Macedonia, Serbia and the United Kingdom.
+The common transit countries are Iceland, Norway, Switzerland, Liechtenstein, Turkey, the Republic of North Macedonia, Serbia, Ukraine and the United Kingdom.
 (The combined territories of the Union, and the common transit countries are known as the common transit area).

 An authorised consignor is a person authorised by Revenue to carry out transit operations without presenting the goods at the customs office of departure.